Zakkaus/Zakkaus.github.io/content/timeline/index.md

 <script>
 document.addEventListener('DOMContentLoaded', function() {
-  // 資料定義
+  // Data definitions
   const timelineData = [
     {
       id: "couple",
-      title: "Days Together",
+      title: "Together",
       date: "07/08/2025 11:38",
       image: "/images/timeline/f-avatar.webp",
-      alt: "Avatar",
+      alt: "Girlfriend avatar",
-      modalTitle: "Our Relationship",
+      modalTitle: "Relationship",
-      modalSubtitle: "Started on August 7, 2025 11:38am",
+      modalSubtitle: "Started on August 7, 2025 at 11:38am",
       modalContent: `
-        <p>We live in different countries/regions (Australia and Taiwan) and maintain a long-distance relationship.
-We both identify as pansexual 🩷💛🩵, embracing diverse gender identities and relationship forms.</p>
+        <p>We live in different countries (Australia / Taiwan) and maintain a long-distance relationship.
+We are both pansexual 🩷💛🩵, embracing diverse gender identities and relationship forms.</p>
-        <p>Despite the distance, we stay connected through daily communication, sharing our lives, work, and interests.
-We respect each other's independence while planning regular visits.</p>
+        <p>Despite being apart, we maintain daily communication and connection, sharing our lives, work, and hobbies.
+We support each other and respect each other's independence while planning regular meetings.</p>
-        <p>To see more about our daily life, follow my Instagram: <a href="https://www.instagram.com/abyss_74.50/" target="_blank" rel="noopener" class="tl-highlight-link">@abyss_74.50</a></p>
+        <p>To learn more about our daily life, follow my Instagram: <a href="https://www.instagram.com/abyss_74.50/" target="_blank" rel="noopener" class="tl-highlight-link">@abyss_74.50</a></p>
       `,
       linkUrl: "/about/#relationship"
     },